Diet & Supplements

 Dog foods designed to aid mobility are now mainstream.
 However, there is little regulation of what the diet should have in it, or the effectiveness of the additional ingredients.
 Claims such as “improved joint health”, “added joint support”, “improved mobility support” are not regulated and can be made without the manufacturer having to prove them.

-Hills have performed respected controlled clinical trials on their mobility diet JD, which are referred to in many other companies’ diet formulations.
-The results suggested their increased omega 3 to omega 6 ratio not only reduced the clinical signs of arthritis, scored by vets, it also reduced the dose of anti-inflammatory needed by the dogs.
+The pet nutrition company 'Hills' have performed respected controlled clinical trials on their mobility diet (called 'j/d'), which are referred to in many other companies’ diet formulations.
+Their results suggest that the increased omega-3 levels combined with reduced omega-6 levels, reduced both the clinical signs of arthritis (scored by vets) and the dose of anti-inflammatory needed by the dogs.

-Like with any intervention, nothing comes with a promise and suggested benefits need to be monitored and double checked over time.
-Dietary interventions will not result in “overnight” improvements, but are likely to take months which can be hard to monitor.
-Through using validated objective monitoring tools, client-specific outcome measures or the chronic pain indicator chart, a long term assessment of benefit can be made.
-An owner would expect to see a slow improvement in clinical signs, over months not days, as well as less acute flares.
+Like with any intervention, nothing comes with a promise and the suggested benefits need to be monitored over time.
+Dietary interventions will not result in “overnight” improvements.
+They are likely to take months to have an effect, which can be hard for owners to monitor as the changes will happen so slowly.
+Therefore, having a way of objectively monitoring your dog's mobility can be useful to assess long term benefits.
+This can be done through using validated objective monitoring tools, client-specific outcome measures or the chronic pain indicator chart.
+As an owner, you would expect to see a slow improvement in clinical signs, over months not days, as well as less acute flares.

 Similar principles to the ACCLAIM strategy need to be applied to choosing a mobility diet.